philip-martin/transformable/README.md

 There is a minified version created with uglifyjs (48Kb).

 ## Usage
-Create a new instance and pass in an HTML element
+Create a new instance and pass in a single HTML element (not a jQuery object)
 ```
 var myref = new Transformable(document.getElementById('one'));